 FOREIGN RELATIONS AND REGIONAL COOPERATION

 In regular public statements, Slovenia's highest politicians underscore their government's commitment to expanding cooperative arrangements with neighbors and active contributions to international efforts aimed at bringing stability to southeast Europe.
 Resource limitations are a concern for the government, which does not wish to see itself spread too thin.
-Nonetheless, the Slovenes are taking concrete steps toward a more outward looking and constructive role in regional security arrangements, as resources allow.
+Nonetheless, the Slovenes are taking concrete steps toward a more outward looking and constructive role in regional and international security arrangements, as resources allow.

 Relations With Neighbors

 Slovenia's bilateral relations with its neighbors are generally harmonious and cooperative.
 However, there remain a few unresolved disputes with Croatia related to the succession of the former Yugoslavia, including demarcation of their common border.
 In addition, unlike the other successor states of the former Yugoslavia, Slovenia did not normalize relations with Serbia and Montenegro until after the passing from power of Slobodan Milosevic (although the Slovenes did open a representative office in Podgorica to work with Montenegrin President Djukanovic's government).

 With its entry into the European Union, Slovenia has become a strong advocate for the inclusion of other former Yugoslav republics into Euro-Atlantic institutions.
 Slovenia's strong political ties to the region are complemented by strong economic ties.
 Slovenia is among the largest foreign investors in the region.